 The effects of not recognizing and treating depression can be very serious.
-Like in this situation, her no longer being with us.
+Like in this situation, she is no longer with us.
 We will never fully understand how our body can be triggered under stressful situations.
-We need to know pregnancy is a delicate stage for a woman.
-It should be treated with a lot of attention and compassionate to a women’s needs.
+We need to know pregnancy is a delicate stage for women.
+It should be treated with a lot of attention and compassion towards women’s needs.

 If you are pregnant and are experiencing any of these problems you may have Perinatal depression.